tantsandras/mm/content/podcastEpisodesFolder/the-woman-in-ice-valley.md

 * Wikipedia, as well as the same BuzzFeed video
 * The [podcast](https://www.bbc.co.uk/programmes/p060ms2h) "Death in Ice Valley" by BBC and NRK

 #### Audio transcript

 Midweek Murders contains graphic and explicit content, listener discretion is advised.

 Hello!

 Bonjour.

-You sounded like brad pitt in inglorious bastards.
+You sounded like Brad Pitt in inglorious bastards.

 Haven't seen it.

 You just sounded super american saying bonjour.

-I uh thought that the password for this meeting was come 20.
+I thought that the password for this meeting was come 20. \[Laughter]

 Come 20, slogan for the year isn't it. \[Music]

-When i tried to log out they were like how satisfied are you with your experiences?
+When I tried to log out they were like how satisfied are you with your experiences?
 Zero doesn't exist so I'm going to take a one.

 I left a similar review on the lego website.

 Why?

+It was this big secretive
+release,
-It was this big secretive release, so they're releasing a new set at the end of this month, so their email
+so they're releasing a new set at the end of this month, so their email